Effective Defense Representation For Felony Charges In The Macon Area

 - Armed robbery

-- Drug possession, distribution, or trafficking
+- Drug possession, distribution or trafficking

-- Child pornography possession, creation, or distribution
+- Child pornography possession, creation or distribution

 - Attempting to elude law enforcement

-Consequences of a Felony Conviction
+Long-Term Consequences Of A Felony Conviction